 NatWest is the United Kingdom's largest retail and commercial bank.
 As such, it's a major provider of loans and other credit sources to the UK population.

-Loans displayed have term lengths between 6 months and 7 years, and 3.9% APR.
+Loans displayed have term lengths between minimum 6 months and maximum 7 years and maximum 3.9% APR.

 Warning: Late repayments can cause you serious money problems.
 For more information see our debt help guides.

 uSwitch Limited is a credit broker, not a lender, for consumer credit products.
 Our services are provided at no cost to you, but we may receive a commission from the companies we refer you to.
 For some loans a broker fee of up to 12.5% may be added to the cost of the loan.